-Comment PDC Officer Initial Response Threats Perenco and/or Tourist tax could help fill funding gap It may be possible to use some of Perenco's Section 106 contribution to support some projects that contribute to heathland mitigation.
+Comment PDC Officer Initial Response Develop fully the 'discovery' model of access This is more about visitor management, not part of policy development.
+There may be other agencies who can take this principle forward.
+Wild Purbeck may identify some visitor management projects for the future.
+Perenco - contributory funds It may be possible to use some of Perenco's Section 106 contribution to support some projects that contribute to heathland mitigation.
 Wild Purbeck will help identify any possibilities.
+Threats Perenco and/or Tourist tax could help fill funding gap It may be possible to use some of Perenco's Section 106 contribution to support some projects that contribute to heathland mitigation.
+Wild Purbeck will help identify any possibilities.
 The Council held a workshop with tourism/hospitality industry in 2011 to investigate the possibility of a tourist levy but not progressed on lack of viability grounds Does mitigation have to be provided in perpetuity?
 This is the subject of current negotiations between all SE Dorset authorities and Natural England.
 If 400m rule changed, must be drafted unambiguously Noted Threat to local family agricultural businesses when landowner provides area for SANG but it is being used by one or more tenants as vital part of the business.
 Policy should allow landowner to purchase other less sensitive land for a SANG.
 Criteria for SANG should include not adversely affecting local industry There is nothing restricting purchase of land to provide a SANG but it must meet the functionality criteria laid out in the guidelines.
 The SANG criteria can only address the requirement for providing heathland mitigation.
 Renegotiation of leases is a matter for discussion between the landowner and leaseholder.
-Administrative costs of dealing with individual cases Noted Breach of Regulations causes punitive sanctions Noted
+Administrative costs of dealing with individual cases Noted